ciucherazvan94/zepto-SQL-data-analysis-project/README.md

 # zepto-SQL-data-analysis-project
 # 📊 Zepto SQL E-commerce Data Analysis Project

-SQL-based data analysis project built on a real-world e-commerce dataset (Zepto).
+SQL-based data analysis project built on a real-world e-commerce inventory dataset (Zepto).
+It includes database setup, data cleaning (price conversions), exploratory data analysis, and business insights such as discounts, stock availability, and product performance.

----

-## 📌 Project Overview
+📌 Project Overview

-Simulates real-world SQL analytics workflows including data cleaning, exploration, and business insights.

----
+The goal of this project is to simulate how data analysts in e-commerce or retail environments work with SQL to analyze real-world inventory data.

+The project covers the full workflow from raw data handling to business insights, including data cleaning, exploratory analysis, and analytical SQL queries to support decision-making.

-## 📁 Dataset Overview
+📁 Dataset Overview

-E-commerce inventory dataset with product SKUs, pricing, discounts, stock status, and weight information.

----
+The dataset is based on a real e-commerce inventory structure similar to Zepto’s product catalog.
+It represents a typical retail system where each row corresponds to a unique product SKU.

+Duplicate product names exist because products may appear in different package sizes, weights, or variations, reflecting real-world catalog behavior.

-## 🧾 Key Columns
+🧾 Key Columns
-- sku_id
+sku_id: Unique identifier for each product entry
-- name
+name: Product name
-- category
-- mrp
-- discountPercent
-- discountedSellingPrice
-- availableQuantity
-- weightInGms
-- outOfStock
+category: Product category (e.g., Snacks, Beverages, Fruits)
+mrp: Maximum Retail Price (converted from paise to ₹)
+discountPercent: Discount applied on MRP
+discountedSellingPrice: Final selling price after discount
-- quantity
+availableQuantity: Inventory quantity available

----

-## 🔧 Workflow
-- Database setup in PostgreSQL
-- Data import via CSV
-- Data cleaning (removing invalid values, price conversion)
-- Exploratory data analysis
-- Business insights generation

----

-## 🛠️ Tools Used
-- PostgreSQL
-- SQL
-- pgAdmin

----

-## 🎯 Goal
-Transform raw e-commerce data into actionable business insights using SQL.eal-world e-commerce dataset, focusing on transforming raw data into meaningful business insights.
+weightInGms: Product weight in grams
+outOfStock: Stock availability status
+quantity: Units per package